TankEngine-ish/space_exploration_full_stack_app/README.md

 * This was also my first workflow in GH Actions.
 In the below image you can see the successfull jobs that for two different versions of Node and MongoDB.

 ![alt text](<Images/Screenshot from 2024-02-21 17-52-50.png>)

+* At the end I also deployed the app to an EC2 intance via a Docker image I created.